tbroyer/gwt-maven-archetypes/README.md

 1. `mvn clean install -Dgwt.compiler.skip`
 2. In one terminal window: `cd *-server && mvn jetty:start -Ddev`
 3. In another terminal window: `cd *-client && mvn gwt:run -Ddev`

+Note that you only need to `install` once so that `gwt:run` and `jetty:start` can find the other modules.
+This is currently needed because neither `gwt:run` nor `jetty:start` support running in reactor builds, contrary to `tomcat7:run`.

 ### Profiles